artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 1. Automating the de-provisioning of review apps that no longer useful.

-2. Automating the creating of DNS CNAME records within Cloudflare, removing one final manual step.
+2. Automating the creation of DNS CNAME records within Cloudflare, removing one final manual step.

 3. While the improvements to review app infrastructure has sparked similar